Finnish military ranks: NCO ranks

 The NCO ranks in the Finnish Defence Force are filled by conscripts, career NCOs and contractual military personnel at ranks from corporal to sergeant-major.
 Nowadays, career NCO sergeants wear a heraldic sword under their chevrons to distinguish them from conscript and contractual sergeants.

 The contractual military personnel (sopimussotilaat) usually serves in their reserve ranks.
 Until 2007, reserve officers served in the rank of staff sergeant.
 This practice has now been abolished and nowadays reserve officers use their reserve rank.
 After discharge from the military, both career NCOs and contractual military personnel revert to their personal reserve ranks.
 The conscripts may hold the NCO rank of officer cadet, sergeant, officer student, or corporal.
 Reserve personnel may hold any NCO rank.

 Special roles within units

 There are some positions, which resemble military ranks in their name, but are not.
-The position of the company first sergeant (or other unit such as battery in artillery) is called komppanian vääpeli "company sergeant first class".
+The position of the company first sergeant (or other unit such as battery in artillery) is called komppanian vääpeli "company sergeant-major" or "first sergeant".
 In past times it was the position of the unit's most senior career NCO, but nowadays the post is held often by someone from sergeant up to senior lieutenant in training units, or by a conscript NCO (alikersantti, kersantti etc.) in mobilized units.
 Another example is komendantti, which is not a rank but a security/executive officer position in a brigade.
 While the rank of komentaja is found in the navy, in general use it refers to a commander of a battalion or a larger unit.